-The Indian Country Energy and Infrastructure Working Group (ICEIWG) has been established to work collaboratively with the U.S. Department of Energy Office of Indian Energy Policy and Programs (DOE-IE) to assist in surveys, analysis, and recommendations related to those program and policy initiatives required to fulfill the DOE statutory authorizations and requirements of Title V of the Energy Policy Act of 2005.
+The Indian Country Energy and Infrastructure Working Group (ICEIWG) has been established to work collaboratively with the U.S. Department of Energy (DOE) Office of Indian Energy Policy and Programs to assist in surveys, analysis, and recommendations related to those program and policy initiatives required to fulfill the DOE statutory authorizations and requirements of Title V of the Energy Policy Act of 2005.

 Secretary Steven Chu announced the creation of the Working Group in May 2011 as an initiative to establish a working group of tribal government leaders and DOE to survey, analyze, and provide feedback to the DOE on its policy and program initiatives to meet the goals and programmatic requirements under Title V of the Energy Policy Act of 2005.

 Goals and Objectives

-One goal of the Working Group is to establish a baseline of information in order to aid in the policy and program prioritization and long-term strategy related to energy and infrastructure development while supporting the DOE-IE’s and the Department’s missions of:
+One goal of the Working Group is to establish a baseline of information to guide policy and program prioritization and long-term strategy related to energy and infrastructure development while supporting the Energy Department’s and the Office of Indian Energy's missions of:

-- Facilitation and support of Tribal energy development in its various forms, inclusive of commercial and community scale
+- Facilitating and supporting tribal energy development in its various forms, including commercial- and community-scale projects

-- Increased and appropriately developed electrical infrastructure development on Indian lands.
+- Fostering increased and appropriately developed electrical infrastructure development on Indian lands

-The Working Group may also provide comments and recommendations related to the DOE-IE Strategic Plan.
-The purpose of the Strategic Plan is to describe DOE-IE’s planned strategies, funding, and accomplishments over the next five years.
-This plan summarizes DOE-IE’s progress to date, presents DOE-IE performance measures, discusses assumptions and the DOE-IE decision-making process, and provides estimated DOE-IE funding over the fiscal year 2012-2016 time period.
+The Working Group may also provide comments and recommendations related to the DOE Office of Indian Energy's Strategic Plan.
+The purpose of the Strategic Plan is to describe the Office’s planned strategies, funding, and accomplishments over the next five years.
+This plan summarizes the DOE Office of Indian Energy's progress to date, presents performance measures, discusses assumptions and the decision-making process, and provides estimated DOE Office of Indian Energy funding over the Fiscal Year 2012-2016 time period.